It’s enough to keep you up at night.

 5PM: Is a rival vital for success?
 For you it was Dennis Hall, but is it critical to have someone either right in front of you or right in back pushing you in order to be successful at the international level?

-So back to your original question, I think for most people, most athletes, if you want to elevate yourself, if you want to get that constant toe to toe… Let me preface it with this: in every room you compete in, if you want a complete training environment, you need someone you could donkey-stomp.
-You also need someone you’re going to go toe to toe with and you don’t know who is going to win.
+So back to your original question, I think for most people, most athletes, if you want to elevate yourself, if you want to get that constant toe to toe… Let me preface it with this: in every room, if you want a complete training environment, you need someone you could donkey-stomp.
+You also need someone you’re going to go toe-to-toe with and don’t know who is going to win.
 And you need someone who can kick your butt.
 You have to have that in your room, you have to experience it every week.
 Maybe some weeks you go heavier where you beat people up.
-Maybe other weeks you go heavier and you go toe to toe.
+Maybe other weeks you go heavier and you go toe-to-toe.
 And then other weeks where you go heavier where you get the crap kicked out of you.
 Right?

 And so with that being said, having the training environment that I did and having somebody like Hall?
-I think everyone in this country and I don’t know how many superstars we have in Greco, I think every single American who has ever done anything in the world it wasn’t that he walked through the Worlds and the Olympics, it was that they scratched and clawed their way to the top.
+I think every single American who has ever done anything in the Worlds, it wasn’t that he walked through the Worlds or the Olympics, it was that they scratched and clawed their way to the top.
 And because of that, because of the culture of US wrestling with it being folkstyle and freestyle dominant, I think it becomes all the more important for our Greco guys to have someone stare them down.
 It doesn’t have to be evil or violent.
 Dennis knew I was coming after him and I knew he was coming after me.
 But we still respected each other.
 We didn’t stab each other in the back, but we were fighting tooth and nail.
 The same thing with Nieradka, he was part of it.
 Joe Warren was a part of that.
 For a time, Lindsey Durlacher was at the same weight class and he was part of that.
 Jacob Hey from the Air Force was a part of that.
-He was one of those guys who was always in the top six and he was always training with me and elevating me to be a better wrestler.
+He was one of those guys who was always in the top six and was always training with me and elevating me to be a better wrestler.

-5PM: What is it about Wisconsin having such a tradition of successful Greco Roman wrestlers?
-Minnesota of course has its own rich history, but Wisconsin also has seemingly always put out Olympians.
+5PM: What is it about Wisconsin having such a tradition of successful Greco-Roman athletes?
+Minnesota of course has its own rich history, but Wisconsin has seemingly always put out Olympians.
 What is it that sets Wisconsin apart from other states?